quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Delaying acknowledgements as much as possible reduces both work done by the endpoints and network load.
 An endpoint's loss detection and congestion control mechanisms however need to be tolerant of this delay at the peer.
-An endpoint signals its tolerance to its peer using an ACK_FREQUENCY frame, shown below:
+An endpoint signals the frequency it wants to receive ACK frames to its peer using an ACK_FREQUENCY frame, shown below:

 ~~~
  0                   1                   2                   3